Respecting human rights

 Self-assessment questionnaires

-In total, we have completed 19 self-assessment questionnaires across our entire value chain.
+In total, we have completed 17 self-assessment questionnaires across our entire value chain.

-Assessments for tobacco leaf supply chain
+Assessments for the tobacco leaf supply chain

 Our existing programs - Agricultural Labor Practices (ALP), Achieving Reduction of Child Labor in Support of Education (ARISE) and Grower Support Programs (GSP) - fit perfectly within our five-pillar strategy: ALP supports the identification part of the cycle, while ARISE and GSP support our response.
-The ARISE and GSP programs are specifically designed to improve the livelihoods of those within the communities where we operate by overcoming issues such as access to education or access to safe drinking water.
+The ARISE and GSP programs are specifically designed to improve the livelihoods of those within the communities where we operate by overcoming issues such as access to education or safe drinking water.
 Our investments include building boreholes and water distribution points, investing in solar projects, and refurbishing structures that provide basic social services.

 Read more: